kof/simpleio/readme.md

 - multiplexing on the server and client

 ## Todo
-- broadcast
-- client to server
 - retry by errors with exponential timeout
+- client to server messaging
+- tests
+- documentation

 ## Install